teltek/PumukitYoutubeBundle/Resources/doc/ImportFromYoutube.md

 Import videos metadata from YouTube

-The command creates a new video on PuMuKIT for each video on YouTube and move it to the series created on step 1.
+The command creates a new video on PuMuKIT for each video on YouTube on default series.

 ```
     php bin/console pumukit:youtube:import:videos:from:channel --account={ACCOUNT} --channel={CHANNEL_ID}